Select any two GPUs for comparison

 The GT 635M has 11.2 GB/sec greater memory bandwidth than the Radeon HD 8730M, which means that the memory performance of the GT 635M is slightly better than the Radeon HD 8730M.

 The Radeon HD 8730M has 384 Shader Processing Units and the GeForce GT 635M 2GB DDR3 has 144.
-However, the actual shader performance of the GT 635M is 288.
-The Radeon HD 8730M having 96 better shader performance is not particularly notable, as altogether the GT 635M performs better when taking into account other relevant data.
+However, the actual shader performance of the Radeon HD 8730M is 249.6 and the actual shader performance of the GT 635M is 288.
+The GT 635M having 38.4 better shader performance and an altogether better performance when taking into account other relevant data means that the GT 635M delivers a marginally smoother and more efficient experience when processing graphical data than the Radeon HD 8730M.

 The GeForce GT 635M 2GB DDR3 requires 35 Watts to run but there is no entry for the Radeon HD 8730M.